How to decide when you can't decide

 3. manage yourself

-Next have a look at how stress is manifesting and what you are doing to cope.
+Next have a look at what you are doing to cope emotionally.
 Are your actions helping or hindering you?

 Things to consider are what you're saying to yourself and others about what's going on, what you are doing to relax, how you are sleeping, as well as what you're eating or drinking.